reviewboard/reviewboard/docs/manual/glossary.rst

        Markdown Syntax Overview
        <https://daringfireball.net/projects/markdown/>`_ for more information.

+   Mutual TLS
+   Mutual TLS (mTLS)
+   mTLS
+       A TLS protocol mode where both sides of a connection authenticate each other using :term:`SSL/TLS certificates`.
+The client presents a :term:`Client Certificate` to the server and verifies the server's certificate using a :term:`Trust Certificate`.

+       Review Board supports mTLS when connecting to supported external services such as repositories or authentication providers.

+       See :ref:`ssl-certificates`.

    OAuth2
        OAuth2 is a framework that allows third-party applications to gain limited access to user accounts, without the owner of that account divulging their authentication credentials.

+   PEM
+   PEM File Format
+       A file format commonly used for storing a :term:`SSL/TLS Certificate`, :term:`CA Bundle`, or :term:`Private Key`.

    Perforce Operator User
    Perforce Operator Users